xavierchia/xavierchia.github.io/_posts/2023-09-01-defining-good.md

 It's always possible to do MORE.

 But if you're operating within that frame, you're doomed for unhappiness and experience constant stress.
+You'll never be at peace.

-If, however, you define ahead of time what good means, you can properly shut off without feeling guilty or stressed.
+If, however, you define ahead of time what good means, you can properly shut off and finish projects without feeling guilty or stressed.

 For example, like for most people, my todo list is huge.
 I will never run out of things I could do.